 How To Prepare The Smoker

-Ensure that you have access to a power outlet as the grill will require 110v to operate.
+Ensure you can access a power outlet, as the grill will require 110v to operate.

-After the smoker has been switched on, you should hear the Adler motor start turning and the draft fan blowing; this will mean that the smoker is functioning.
+After the smoker is switched on, you should hear the Adler motor start turning and the draft fan blowing; this will mean the smoker is functioning.

 “Kitchens should be designed around what’s truly important – fun, food and life”.